Lumi-supercomputer/LUMI-training-materials/docs/2day-next/09-Lustre.md

     performance.
 On LUMI we do advise Python users or users who install software through Conda to do so.

-4. All these components are linked together through a high performance interconnect.
+4. All these components are linked together through a **high performance interconnect**.
 On HPE Cray EX systems - but on more an more other systems also - there is no separate network anymore for storage access and the same high performance interconnect that is also used for internode communication by applications (through, e.g., MPI) is used for that purpose.

-5. There is also a management server which is not mentioned on the slides, but that component is not essential to understand the behaviour of Lustre for the purpose of this lecture.
+5. There is also a **management server** which is not mentioned on the slides, but that component is not essential to understand the behaviour of Lustre for the purpose of this lecture.

 !!!
 Note "Links"